Private Browsing - Use Firefox without saving history

 - Readied for localization by: ideato

 As you browse the web, Firefox remembers lots of information for you - like the sites you've visited.
 There may be times, however, when you don't want people with access to your computer to see this information, such as when shopping for a present.
 Private Browsing allows you to browse the Internet without saving any information about which sites and pages you’ve visited.
 We'll show you how it works.

 Note: Most websites rely on many different "third-parties" - companies that are separate from the site you're visiting - to provide analytics, social network buttons and display advertising.
 These third-parties sometimes include page elements that can record your browsing activity to create profiles about you across multiple sites.
 Firefox Private Browsing now includes Tracking Protection to block some of these page elements.
-To learn more about Private Browsing with Tracking Protection in Firefox, read this Mozilla blog post and the Tracking Protection article.
+To learn more about Private Browsing with Tracking Protection in Firefox, read this Mozilla blog post and the Content Blocking (formerly Tracking Protection) article.

 Table of Contents

 How do I open a new Private Window?

 There are two ways to open a new Private Window.

 Open a link in a new Private Window